vantohi923/ecom-proj/README.md

 - using Spring Data JPA for persistence
 - working with an H2 in-memory database
 - testing endpoints using Postman
+## Acknowledgment

+This project was developed while following educational tutorials and was extended and customized for learning purposes.

 ## Author